jpgrusling/transmogrifier/README.md

 #### Properties

 ##### salt
 Property of the object that defines the salt.
 The salt is used as a means by which to generate randomization within the string to make it appear random.
 It is a read/write value.
 A value is automatically generated on initialization but can be overridden manually by using this property.
+The value of salt can be in either a binary string value, a numeric value or equal to Math.random.
+If you set salt to Math.random, it will automatically generate a new salt from 0 to the max possible value.
 ```javascript
 var Transmogrifier = require('transmogrifier');